-- 5.3.172 Unless their customer's securities are admitted to trading in a regulated market in an EEA state, firms are required to verify the identity of beneficial owners of corporate customers that are subject to statutory licensing and regulation of their industry (for example, energy, telecommunications).
+5.3.172 Unless their customer's securities are admitted to trading in a regulated market (see 5.3.156), firms are required to verify the identity of beneficial owners of corporate customers that are subject to statutory licensing and regulation of their industry (for example, energy, telecommunications).

 Under its risk-based approach, however, a firm may feel that, provided that it is confirmed by a reliable source, independent of the customer, imposition of regulatory obligations on such a firm gives an equivalent level of confidence in the company's public accountability.
-Therefore, evidence that the corporate customer is subject to the licensing and prudential regulatory regime of a statutory regulator in the EU (e.g., OFGEM, OFWAT, OFCOM or an EU equivalent), should satisfy the firm's obligation to verify the identity of such a customer. - Regulation 33(1)(g) 5.3.173 The standard evidence is likely to be sufficient for most corporate customers.
-If, however, the customer, or the product or delivery
+Therefore, evidence that the corporate customer is subject to the licensing and prudential regulatory regime of a statutory regulator within the UK (e.g., OFGEM, OFWAT, OFCOM or an EEA equivalent), should satisfy the firm's obligation to verify the identity of such a customer.